 Darren Cheng – Treasurer

 Darren is a second-year philosophy graduate student at Ryerson University.
 His main research interests are in political philosophy and ethics though he enjoys reading and discussing pretty much anything related to philosophy.
-He runs the Toronto Philosophy Meetup, a public philosophy group with 5200+ members that’s hosted hundreds of discussions and other events on numerous topics.
-He is also setting up a non-profit organization with a broader range of activities and programs to foster and promote a culture of philosophy in the city of Toronto.
+He runs the Toronto Philosophy Meetup, a public philosophy group with nearly 6,000 members that’s hosted hundreds of public philosophy events.
+He is setting up a non-profit organization with a broader range of activities and programs to foster and promote a culture of philosophy in the city of Toronto.